-At Glendower, we work in partnership with parents and carers, informing them about what their children will be learning and about how they can contribute at home.
+At Glendower, we work in partnership with parents and carers, informing them about what their daughters will be learning and about how they can contribute at home.
 Opportunities are provided for parents to view the videos and resources being used.
-Parents have the right to withdraw their children from those aspects of RSE, not included in the National Curriculum Science Orders (National Curriculum in England DfE 2013, Appendix 3).
+Parents have the right to withdraw their daughters from those aspects of RSE, not included in the National Curriculum Science Orders (National Curriculum in England DfE 2013, Appendix 3).
 If a parent wishes their child to be withdrawn from the lessons, they should discuss this with the Headmistress and Deputy Head Pastoral, making it clear which aspects of the programme they do not wish their child to participate in.
 However, parents should be aware that girls will talk to one another outside the classroom and may be misinformed by their peers if they are withdrawn from the programme.
-Alternative work will be set should a child be withdrawn.
+Where girls are withdrawn, the school will document the process and will ensure that the girl receives appropriate, purposeful education during the period of withdrawal.